CarterPape/moab.news/README.md

 # [moab.news](https://moab.news)

-## Daily updates on the news out of Moab, Utah
+## Weekday updates on the news in Grand County, Utah